 How the time is set

 The time-stamping of data depends on the method of recording.
-In streaming mode (when you're connected to another device over bluetooth) the time-stamp is derived from the connected device, i.e. and iPhone running the Realtime app.
-In memory recording mode, the timestamp is set by the Empatica Manager when you connect the E4 via USB.
+In streaming mode (when you're connected to another device over bluetooth) the time-stamp is derived from the connected device, i.e. and iPhone running the E4 realtime app.
+In memory recording mode, the timestamp is set by the E4 manager when you connect the E4 via USB.
 The E4 will be set to the connected device's system clock during pairing.
 There can be some drift in the clock when the device is powered down so it's best to set it shortly before starting a recording session.

 Timestamps in Empatica datafiles (CSV)